-Upon recovery, 82WG aircraft shall remain within ROZ Gauntlet, descend to their lowest cleared level tracking to Lowood (RWY 15) or EMPUM (RWY 33) and contact Amberley Approach advising approach intentions.
-Amberley Approach will recover CAS aircraft via the most direct route dependant on other traffic.
-An instruction to remain within the ROZ will be issued if separation cannot be immediately assured.
+Upon recovery, 82WG aircraft shall remain within ROZ Gauntlet, descend to their lowest cleared level tracking to Lowood (RWY 15) or EMPUM (RWY 33) and contact AMB APP advising approach intentions.
+AMB APP will recover aircraft via the most direct route dependant on other traffic.
+An instruction to remain within ROZ Gauntlet will be issued if separation cannot be immediately assured.

-14.3.5 Participation in CAS Requirement
+14.3.5 Participation in Gauntlet requirement

-All participants in CAS operations shall operate MARSA with all other participants enabling clearance for a visual approach to be issued as soon as available.
+All participants in Gauntlet operations shall operate MARSA with all other participants enabling clearance for a visual approach to be issued as soon as available.

-14.4 Clearance for R639 whilst CAS airspace is active
+14.4 Clearance for R639 whilst Gauntlet airspace is active

-During CAS operations, 82WG aircraft transiting to and from R639 should receive the following clearances in order to remain clear of the active ROZ:
+During Gauntlet operations, 82WG aircraft transiting to and from R639 should receive the following clearances in order to remain clear of ROZ Gauntlet: